 Hamas has fired long range rockets at cities across Israel, including Tel Aviv and Jerusalem.
 Rockets such as the M-302 – the same missiles confiscated from the KLOS-C weapons seizure – have long range capabilities and endanger the majority if Israel’s population.
 Rocket sirens have sounded non-stop across Israel, sending civilians running for shelter.

 In response to these rocket attacks, the IDF has targeted over 1,474 terror targets using precision attacks to pinpoint terrorists and terror infrastructure while limiting civilian casualties.

 Operation Pillar of Defense – 2012

-On November 14 of last year, in response to incessant rocket attacks in the Gaza Strip, the IDF launched Operation Pillar of Defense, a widespread campaign against terror targets in Gaza.
+On November 14, 2012, in response to incessant rocket attacks in the Gaza Strip, the IDF launched Operation Pillar of Defense, a widespread campaign against terror targets in Gaza.

 During the eight days of the operation — and in the weeks leading up to it — life was unbearable for more than 3.5 million Israelis.
 From November 14 to November 21, Palestinian terrorist groups fired more than 1,506 rockets at Israel.
 The majority of those rockets struck Israel, damaging homes, schools and other civilian areas.